Guest0x0/coqoune/README.md

 The query is just one or more ordinary Coq commands, but these commands won't change the state (i.e. tip and `processed`)

+- `coq-dump-log`: dump internal log to a file.
+In case the plugin goes wrong please post the dumped log.

 ## Configuration
 The face `coqoune_added` is used to highlight the commands that